BardicDefense/purple-hack/README.md

 Weapons and armour can be repaired by an appropriate craftsman, costing 10% of the item's original price to bring it from worn to used, and 20% of its original price to bring it from shabby to worn (i.e., 30% to go from shabby to used).

 ### Alternative System

 Simply track when something breaks, without tracking the intermediate steps.
 At the above intervals, roll 2d6.
 If both two 1s are rolled, the item is ruined or broken, and must be replaced.
 Magic items and "sturdy" items roll 1d100 + 1d6, and break if 1s are showing on all dice.
 Using this alternative system is simpler, but tracking more minutely has the benefit of knowing when things are getting close to breaking, plus a slight mathematical edge (tracking intervals gives you on average 44 checks until breakage, vs 36 simplified, or 624 vs 600 checks on a magic or sturdy item).

 ## Experience & Leveling

-You gain experience primarily through recovering treasure: 1sp spent = 1XP.
-Also, each new dungeon room or hex **explored and mapped** grants 10 XP per character.
+You gain experience primarily through recovering treasure: 1f. recovered = 1XP (so 4XP per 1d. recovered) Also, each new dungeon room or hex **explored and mapped** grants 10 XP per character.
 Each hex or room past the fifth in a given delve or adventure begins to grant cumulative XP (i.e. room #6=20XP, room #7=30XP, etc.).
 The referee can optionally multiply this per-room number by the dungeon's level or hex's distance from civilization to account for the party's growth & added difficulty.
 Once the party returns to safety to heal and restock, the counter resets.
 A room or hex can only ever be “explored” for XP in this way once.

 The table below indicates what a character's XP total needs to reach to advance to each level: